dcasati/aks-baseline_walkthroughs/scaling_aks-lza/README.md

    ![](img/041_load-test-1_create-load-testing.png)

-1. Create a new JMeter script test and name it "10 threads, 50 loops"
+1. Once the Load Testing resource is created, browse to _Tests_ clade, create a new JMeter script test and name it "10 threads, 50 loops"

    :exclamation: Most screenshots below this will need to be updated -- if in doubt, follow instructions in text!